.

 Introduction

-By connecting schools with field trips to national parks and classrooms with virtual experiences, NPF is able to help more students experience national parks.
-Hoping to help mold lifelong national park stewards, this program helps students, teachers, and families feel safe and supported as they explore national parks and promotes physical and emotional health and civic engagement skills.
-Using the spectacular and unparalleled resources of our nation's 400+ national parks, the program's goal is to connect more children to their culture and heritage, enhance hands-on learning opportunities, and deepen connections to the natural world.
-Having connected 1 million students to parks already, NPF aims to connect another million to the wonder of national parks by 2024.
+Through multiple immersive experiences, including both field trips and virtual classroom activities, NPF is able to help more students experience national parks.
+Hoping to help mold lifelong national park stewards, this program helps students, teachers, and families feel safe and supported as they explore national parks, connecting youth to STEM and humanities-based knowledge, and leverages social-emotional learning to promote physical and emotional health and civic engagement skills.

 -